bobalazek/moaitime/docs/COMMANDS.md

 - `pnpm database:check` - checks if the database is running
 - `pnpm database:generate-migration` - generates a new migration file
-- `pnpm database:update-metadata` - runs all the migrations

 ## CLI